 That is why we are asking states and US Congress to abolish the Punishment Clause in state constitutions and amend the 13th Amendment.

 The Punishment Clause is not just a glaring fault in the US Constitution — several state constitutions contain identical language.
-Already we have witnessed Colorado, Utah, and Nebraska vote overwhelmingly in favor of striking the slavery Punishment Clause from their state constitutions and today several states aim to follow their lead.
+Beginning with Colorado, Utah, and Nebraska, many states are taking aim at striking the Punishment Clause from their state constitutions.

 Forced labor in prisons is often built into “rehabilitation” or “educational” programs.
 Many who are incarcerated report being threatened with solitary confinement or longer sentences if they refuse to work.
 On top of this, incarcerated people are often paid nothing at all for their work or mere pennies, leaving them with almost no savings to help them re-enter society upon release.